Spiritual Gifts Series

 The Teaching Ministry of

 22.2 The Question of John the Baptist.
 As Jesus was teaching in the temple one day, the chief priests and the elders of the people came to him and asked by what authority Jesus performed miracles and gave teaching, and who gave Him that authority.
 Jesus answered the question with a question: was the baptism of John the Baptist from heaven or from men?
 They pondered and knew they were in trouble with either answer.
 So they refused to answer.
 Jesus then declined to answer their question.
 He continued the discussion with them with the parable of the two sons, the parable of the landowner and the parable of the the wedding feast.
-In all those parables, Jesus directly confronted their own sin and offered them salvation (Matthew 21:23-22:14, pages 1539-1541; Luke 20:1-18, pages 1640-1641).
-A believer with The Spiritual Gift of Teacing may have a ministry to religious people to confront them with their own sinful pride and self-righteousness, while proclaiming the Gospel of Jesus Christ to them.
+In all those parables, Jesus directly confronted their own sin and offered them salvation (Matthew 21:23-22:14; Luke 20:1-18).
+A believer with The Spiritual Gift of Teaching may have a ministry to religious people to confront them with their own sinful pride and self-righteousness, while proclaiming the Gospel of Jesus Christ to them.

 Section Twenty Three